 Replacing Just the Glass vs. Replacing the Entire Door

 If your frame is structurally sound and the issue is specifically the glass, a glass-only replacement is significantly cheaper.
 Not sure which applies to you?
-Read: Replacing a Sliding Door vs. Repairing It: Which Saves You More?
+If your glass is foggy between panes, it may just be a seal issue.
+Read: Can You Repair Foggy or Cloudy Glass in a Sliding Door?

-- Single glass panel replacement: $300 – $800 depending on size and glass type
+• Single glass panel replacement: $300 to $800 depending on size and glass type

 Signs You Need Full Replacement, Not Just Repair

 Not every sliding door problem requires full replacement.
-See our full breakdown in Top 7 Signs Your Sliding Door Needs Repair Before It Breaks Completely.
+Check our guide on 5 Signs You Need Patio Door Repair (And How To Fix It Fast) before committing to a full replacement.
 But these are the signs that usually mean repair won’t be enough:

 Is Sliding Glass Door Replacement Worth the Cost?

-- Energy savings: A Low-E impact door can cut cooling costs by 10 to 20 percent in Florida’s climate
+• Energy savings: A Low-E impact door can cut cooling costs by 10 to 20 percent in Florida’s climate.
+See our breakdown of 6 Energy-Saving Benefits of Installing Sliding Glass Doors

-- Home value: Exterior door upgrades consistently rank among the highest-ROI home improvements
+• Home value: Exterior door upgrades consistently rank among the highest-ROI home improvements.
+Real estate pros like Denver brokerage Usaj Realty point to move-in-ready details as key list-price drivers

 Questions to Ask Before You Hire an Installer